magicmicah/cerner_2-5_2019/README.md

 I had a need to search through several property files to audit a setting.
 Find-Property is built so that it will return content of all the files within a directory and return those results back.

 Find-Property -directory C:\temp\files -property property.name

+### 4. Get-Productive

+I was thinking about what is the spirit of engineering productivity and that often comes down to focus.
+The pomodoro technique is a time management system that encourages you to work with the time you have.
+Get-Productive asks you "How many minutes do you want to be productive?" and then with the right input it goes into the background and you can "get productive".
+For a little fun, I added an array of motivational/productive quotes that will print every five minutes and remind you how many minutes have gone by so far.
+When the timer completes, a pop up window comes up wishing your time was well spent.